rackerlabs/docs-cloud-files/api-docs/cdn-api-reference/methods/put-cdn-enable-and-cdn-disable-a-container-v1-account-container.rst

 servers for the entire period.
 The most popular objects stay cached based on the edge location's logic.

-A status code of 201 (Created) indicates that the container was CDN-enabled as requested.
-If the container is already CDN-enabled, a 202 (Accepted) status code is returned, and the TTL is adjusted.
-A status code of 204 (No Content) indicates that the container was CDN-enabled as requested but has no content.
+A status code of ``201 (Created)`` indicates that the container was CDN-enabled as requested.
+If the container is already CDN-enabled, a ``202 (Accepted)`` status code is returned, and the TTL is adjusted.
+A status code of ``204 (No Content)`` indicates that the container was CDN-enabled as requested but has no content.

-This operation does not require a request body and does not return a response body.

 To remove the container from the CDN, change the ``X-Cdn-Enabled`` header to ``False``.
 However, note that objects remain on the CDN edge server and are